Bio-Programmer/snp-crispr-hdr/README.md

 <pre><code>python3 crispr-motifbreakR.py your_motifbreakR_input.csv your_snp-crispr-hdr_input your_crispr-motifbreakR_output.csv</pre></code>
 TODO:
 ---------------
+<p>Figure out how to nicely format headings on this markdown sheet</p>
 <p>Upload a clean motifbreakR script</p>
 <p>Later on: enable this pipeline to generate the motifbreakR file without the user having to generate their own.</p>